budukhyash/semantic-search-engine/README.md

 ## Getting Started

+P.S => For notebook.ipynb you can directly run the entire notebook and a flask API will be deployed.Use that for testing purose.All the instructions are mentioned in the notebook.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites